dux/html-tag/README.md

 # without node pointer
 # - invoked when calling class as a method
-# - block is run in context of HtmlTag class instance
+# - block is executed in context of HtmlTag class instance
-# - use "this" prefix to access methods in parent context
+# - use "this" prefix (or context or parent) to access methods in parent context
-# - instance variables are accessible
 HtmlTag :ul do
   li do
-    a href: '#', class: this.klass_name
+    a href: '#', class: this.method_in_caller_scope
   end

   @list.each_with_index do |el, i|